-This year Maurice Lacroix will add yet another model to its Les Classiques collection of watches.
+This year Maurice Lacroix will add yet another model to its Les Classiques collection.
 Sporting the same recognizable design (that somehow draws associations with much more expensive F.P.
-Journe Chronometre Bleu timepiece,) the new Maurice Lacroix Classique Chronograph with a blue dial (ref.
-LC6058-SS001-430) is trendy, dressy and -what’s even more important- up to the point.
+Journe Chronometre Bleu,) the 2010 Classique Chronograph with a blue dial (ref.
+LC6058-SS001-430) is a timepiece that is trendy, dressy and -what’s even more important- up to the point.

 Still, it’s better than nothing at all.

-It is pleasant to measure that its (somewhat F.P.
+It is pleasant to see that its (somewhat F.P.
 Journe-style) hours and minutes hands sport at least a trifle of Superluminova on their tips, as do the 12 baton-shaped hour markers.

 Photos: Maurice Lacroix